Open-Cascade-SAS/OCCT/dox/user_guides/boolean_operations/boolean_operations.md

 The objects of type *BOPDS_FaceInfo* are stored in one container of array type.
 The array allows getting the access to the information by index.
 This index (if exists) is stored in the field *myReference*.

+@section occt_algorithms_root_classes Root Classes

+@subsection occt_algorithms_root_classes_1 Class BOPAlgo_Options
+The class *BOPAlgo_Options* provides the following options for the algorithms:
+* Set the appropriate memory allocator;
+* Check the presence of the Errors and Warnings;
+* Turn on/off the parallel processing;
+* Set the additional tolerance for the operation;
+* Break the operations by user request.

+@subsection occt_algorithms_root_classes_2 Class BOPAlgo_Algo

+The class *BOPAlgo_Algo* provides the base interface for all algorithms:
+* Perform the operation;
+* Check the input data;
+* Check the result.

 @section occt_algorithms_5	Intersection Part

 Intersection Part (IP) is used to